The Carbon Monoxide and Gas Safety Society

-The charity also collected its own data of CO deaths and incidents and published this data from 1996.
+The charity also collected its own data of CO deaths and incidents from the first of September 1995 and has published this data from 1996.

-However, the charity has no secure guaranteed funding to continue collecting, collating and publishing this data, although it has applied for such funding many times to the wealthy gas charities funding has always been refused.
+However, the charity has no secure guaranteed funding to continue collecting, collating and publishing this data, although it has applied for such funding many times, funding has always been refused.

 There are still objectives that are unfulfilled, for example prime time TV warnings about CO.
 Since CO cannot be sensed using human senses and most people don’t know what it is or how to avoid it, it seems blindingly obvious that there should be these warnings about CO rather than things we do know about such as smoking or drinking and driving.

-A levy on the gas suppliers was put forward by the Health and Safety Commission to pay for raising awareness and for research.
+A levy on the gas suppliers was recommended in 2000 by the Health and Safety Commission to pay for raising awareness and for research.

-These sensible suggestions were recommended by the HSC in 2000 after an exhaustive gas safety review and with the support of the majority of the stakeholders.
+These sensible suggestions were recommended after an exhaustive gas safety review and with the support of the majority of the stakeholders.
 Yet neither Government nor industry has implemented these excellent recommendations.
 Why not?
 If a levy does not appeal why not use taxpayer’s money to pay for such warnings as it would save the country money as well as lives?